 Over a fast and furious two months of planning, The pop-up has gradually taken shape.
 In July, it became "The Alcove," a name meant to establish it as a central neighborhood destination that people would recognize and seek out.
 Soon, a website appeared.
 A press release was ready to go.
 Events, one by one, materialized on the event calendar.
 There were readings by well-known authors arranged by a terrific team at Arlington Public Library.
 There were live musical performances.
 There was an Etsy shop where shoppers could buy home decor, beauty products, apparel and more.
 There was even a day-long nail bar where busy workers could—at last—get their nails done in Rosslyn on the lunch hour.
 Every day, the space looked more and more finished.

-The day-to-day planning for The Alcove is being led by Senior Events Manager Sophie Barral and Vice President, Finance and Operations, Santya Lanman (picture above while working to get The Alcove ready).
+The day-to-day planning for The Alcove is being led by Former Senior Events Manager Sophie Barral and Vice President, Finance and Operations, Santya Lanman (picture above while working to get The Alcove ready).
 What kinds of work have they been doing?

 "We're doing everything from coordinating construction and design to coming up with displays, planning programming and figuring out day-to-day operations once The Alcove opens," Lanman says.
 "Essentially it's felt like we're opening up our own store."